6 Things Parents Say that May Trigger Disordered Eating in Kids

 Triggers for disordered eating in kids

 “I have treated serious eating disorders in boys, kids from low-income families, children who are recent immigrants or who are first-generation, and kids of color.
 Eating disorders also affect kids of any size, including those with a high or normal BMI,” says Nancy Dodson, MD, adolescent medicine physician.
-(Here are the silent signs of eating disorders in children.)

 One reason young people may be prone to eating disorders: They have a tendency to think in black and white.

 “Kids don’t have an ability to take a nuanced approach to healthy eating, so when a doctor or family member sends them the message that their weight or eating is a problem, they tend to be extreme in making changes,” explains Tracy Richmond, MD, director of the Eating Disorder Program at Boston Children’s Hospital, and professor of pediatrics at Harvard Medical School.
 “Some kids start cutting back dramatically on calories, cutting out entire foods groups or start skipping meals, which are very disordered eating behaviors.”